Last Updated on September 8, 2021

 Asset based lending is the process of borrowing money that is secured by an asset, or collateral.
-Asset based loans or lines of credit can be borrowed against equipment, property, inventory or receivables (in the form of invoice factoring).
+Asset based loans or lines of credit can be borrowed against equipment, property, inventory or receivables (in the form of an invoice factoring service).

 Businesses with larger transaction volumes and larger borrowing needs require custom solutions that meet those needs.
 Asset based lending is a great option for businesses that have large assets that they can use to secure their financing needs.